 Dentures are a teeth replacement option that people wear when they have dental problems that have robbed them of their natural teeth.
 Dentures can be worn on either the upper or lower palate, or both.

 For all their merits, dentures are still not like the natural teeth because they are removable.
 Over time, as you wear them, they may start to fall off primarily because of the weakened adhesive that has been added to hold them in place.
 With these removable dentures, you would not be able to bite or chew food as you would have with your natural teeth.
 Wearing them for a long period could also cause your gum to shrink.
+This could also lead to issues like sensitivity, but you can easily rid sensitive gums with the dentist in little falls.
 While removable dentures may seem somewhat favorable, they do not offer much benefit.

 Andrew J. Sampalis, D.D.S. and Associates, Ltd, a top dental office noted that the issues with removable dentures have caused people to wonder if a permanent option exists.
 In essence, patients are interested in dentures that stay in place and allow them to have the same feeling or something close to the natural teeth that were lost.
 The good news is that there are permanent denture options and they are discussed in this article.